RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 - **Prep Type** - select Destructive Sample
 - **Barcode** - enter the destructive sample item number.
 This is constructed using the Destructive Sampling request number followed by a running number for each sample, separated by a colon (eg, 03306:2).
 The combination must be unique.
 - **Remarks** - enter any remarks specific to the Preparation, not the Collection Object, here.
+This information can be included in the correspondence with the Requester, e.g., the fact that the specimen sampled was substituted for the one requested.
-- **Internal Misc** – use this field for any internal curatorial information which is not to be shared.
+- **Internal Misc** – use this field for any internal curatorial information which is not to be shared but be aware that information here could be requested to be seen.

 ### How to enter Destructive Sampling information